sambow23/garrys-mod-rtx-remixed-perf/README.md

 - Light Updaters
     * Forces Source to render all map lights
 - Material Fixer
-    * Fixes some broken UI/game materials
+    * Fixes some broken UI/game materials and removes detail textures
 ## Installation:
 > [!WARNING]
 > Ensure you have a clean 64-bit version of Garry's Mod installed with no 32-bit leftovers.